Jon Snow (journalist): Awards and honours

 by Sussex University in 2015 and by Keele University in 2018.
+He has an honorary degree from the University of Aberdeen.

+Snow is an Honorary Fellow of the Royal Institute of British Architects.

 Personal life

+Snow was once engaged to fellow television newsreader Anna Ford.
 For 35 years Snow's partner was human rights lawyer Madeleine Colvin, with whom he has two daughters.
-In March 2010 Snow married Precious Lunga, a scientist who was born and raised in Rhodesia (now Zimbabwe).
-They had a child together by surrogacy in March 2021.
+On 26 March 2010, on the Caribbean island of Mustique, Snow married Precious Lunga, a scientist who was born and raised in Rhodesia (now Zimbabwe).
+They had a son together by surrogacy in March 2021.
+Snow lives in Primrose Hill, north London.

 Known as a keen cyclist and advocate of the activity, Snow served as president of CTC Cycling UK from 2007 onwards, to around 2020.
 When his beloved Condor, titanium-framed silver hybrid cycle was stolen from his home, he publicised the theft on his blog and offered £250 reward for its safe return.

 Snow served as a governor at Brecknock Primary School, Camden, for many years.

 He is the cousin of the equally renowned journalist and broadcaster Peter Snow.